nojronatron/bitmap-transformer/README.md

 ## Features

+Accept three parameters on the command line.

+Transform an input image file, using input parameters, and write resulting transform file to the local file system.

+Exception handling will ensure application continues or exits gracefully in case of bad or missing parameters, or bugs in the code that cause a failure in a transform.

 ### Feature Requirements

-- [ ] Develop small, nested methods that perform specific activities (modularization)
+- [X] Develop small, nested methods that perform specific activities (modularization)
 - [X] Main should call helper methods to perform the work
 - [ ] Document all methods
 - [X] Contain a Bitmap Class that is instantiated when a BMP file is read
 - [X] Three arguments are required to execute the Transform function
 - [ ] Three transforms must be available as instance methods within the Bitmap Class
 - [X] CLI should return useful Error messages if used incorrectly
-- [ ] CLI should log a success message upon completion
+- [X] CLI should log a success message upon completion

 ## How To Use

+This is a command-line application that needs to be built into an executable file before running.

 ### Requirements